 — The Beach Boys, California Saga (1973)

-We stopped at Ragged Point and feasted on a water melon, before being ambushed by a bunch of hungry squirrels.
-The scene quickly turned from Ace Ventura to Alfred Hitchcock, so we hurried away from the loud critters.
-We arrived in San Simeon at dusk, warming up by a fire at the beach.
+We stop at Ragged Point and feast on a water melon, soon being ambushed by a bunch of hungry squirrels.
+The scene quickly turns from Ace Ventura to Alfred Hitchcock, so we hurry away from the loud critters.
+We arrive in San Simeon at dusk, warming up by a fire at the beach.

-The highway once again left the coast, going east towards the area many people recently saw in last year’s movie Sideways.
-The two main characters stayed at the Windmill Inn in Buellton, but we didn’t stop there and made our way to Solvang instead.
-This is a Danish village complete with Danish flags and Smørrebrød.
-Being an intolerable movie buff, I just had to make a wave move with my hand through the open window as a homage to the Sideways scene.
+The highway soon leaves the coast, going east towards the area many people recently saw in last year’s movie Sideways.
+The two main characters stayed at the Windmill Inn in Buellton, but we don’t stop there and make our way to Solvang, the Danish village complete with Danish flags and Smørrebrød.

-After Las Cruces we switched to Route 101 going south through Santa Barbara, where the Depeche Mode reference would be complete if we could find the house of Martin L Gore.
-The traffic increased to a frenzy and it was goodbye to the scenic turns of the Big Sur.
+After Las Cruces we switch to Route 101 going south through Santa Barbara, where the Depeche Mode reference would be complete if we would find the house of Martin L Gore.
+The traffic increase to a frenzy as I drive through Malibu.
+It has finally been time to say goodbye to the scenic landscape of the Big Sur, now reduced to just a memory.

 “In the western sky